den-materials/death-square-observables/README.md

 ### Bonus:

-Add an HTML form element that allows the user to type or select a turret number, and update the damage reply on the fly using observables.
+Add an HTML form element that allows the user to type or select a turret number, and update the damage report on the fly using observables.